SoftUni/Programming-Basics-Book-CSharp-EN/Content/Chapter-5-2-loops-exam-problems/exam-problems/back-to-the-past/back-to-the-past.md

 ![](/assets/chapter-5-2-images/03.Back-to-the-past-02.png)

-### Checking if Heritage is Enough and Printing the Output
+### Checking for Enough Heritage and Printing the Output

 Finally, we need to print out the results by checking **if the `heritage`** is enough to live without working or not.
 If the **`heritage`** is a **positive number**, we print: “**`Yes!
 He will live a carefree life and will have {N} dollars left.`**”, and if it is a **negative number**: “**`He will need {М} dollars to survive.`**”.
 Do not forget to format the sum up to the second digit after the decimal point.